pixley/Pokevis/README.md

   * I mean, you can go ahead and put your own font in the folder and rename the file "consola" if you want, but I built Pokevis with a single-width font in mind.
 Maybe it's because I'm a programmer, but I like single-width fonts.
 Expecially Consolas.
 * Support for separation of the Party and Event Displays in Open Broadcaster Software.
   * In addition to the reasons listed for having Party and Event rendered in the same window, OBS also does not like accepting two separate captures from the same game.
 I dunno.
+* Support for daycare
+  * Not using it for my Nuzlocke.
+May implement if there is demand.
+Super simple, just didn't feel like it.

 ##Final thoughts